 The pipes are in, the road is sealed and all the finishing touches are done on the massive Rutherford Street stormwater upgrade.
-Here's a look in pictures at all of the work that went into getting this key project to make our city's infrastructure more resilient off...well, under...the ground.
+Here's a look in pictures at all of the work that went into

 July 2022: Crew start to place the massive 1.8m stormwater pipes along Rutherford Street and Waimea Road, digging up to 7 metres deep to install some of the pipes.
 We also built a massive stormwater chamber, which connects the new pipes to the existing pipes along with future proofing for the next phases of this upgrade.